 People look at me now and tell me that I have a beautiful family, a thriving business, and decent health.
-More often than not, those people either weren’t around to experience my personal Hell where I couldn’t even walk and at times couldn’t physically speak.
-I fell into a self-defeating routine that most everyone I know has fallen into at one point or another.
+More often than not, those people either weren’t around to experience my personal Hell where I couldn’t even walk and, at times, couldn’t physically speak.
+I fell into a self-defeating routine that almost everyone I know has fallen into at one point or another.
 I was “out of shape.”
 I wasn’t “strong enough.”
 I wasn’t “pretty enough.”
 I was “too sick” or “too tired.”
 I had every excuse in the book on why life sucked.
 I am only where I am today because of my struggles.
-Each one of those struggles has taught me valuable lessons.
-Before creating the life I love today, And now, it breaks my heart to see friends and peers going through the same season from which I’ve recently climbed out.
+Each one of those struggles has taught me valuable lessons before creating the life I love today.
+And now, it breaks my heart to see friends and peers going through the same season from which I’ve recently climbed out.

 I was sick.
 My medical care centered around treating my symptoms at the veterans hospital instead of finding the reasons for my fainting, seizures, coordination loss, and diminishing strength.
-I felt insane… actually probably was taking into account the definition of insanity (doing the same thing over and over again expecting different results).
+I felt insane… actually, I was probably taking into account the definition of insanity (doing the same thing over and over again, expecting different results).

 First, my cabinets and fridge underwent a full makeover.
-I started paying attention to labels – what is in the food I’m eating and how is it going to impact my body.
-I started buying and eating organic foods and ditched any item I couldn’t pronounce or understand (chances are it’s an unnecessary added chemical that isn’t going to do any good for your body).
+I started paying attention to labels – what is in the food I’m eating and how it will impact my body.
+I started buying and eating (mostly homegrown) organic foods and ditched any item I couldn’t pronounce or understand (chances are it’s an unnecessary added chemical that isn’t going to do any good for your body).

-Seriously – if you haven’t tried switching up your diet thinking organic real food is “overrated,” I challenge you to give it a try for a month.
+Seriously – if you haven’t tried switching up your diet thinking organic real food is “overrated,” I challenge you to try it for a month.
 It didn’t take long for my energy to increase and my health episodes to lessen.
 I even started going for walks with occasional light jogs!

 Next, I took a look at what was in my house.
-I went on a rampage tossing everything that had funky chemicals in it or anything that didn’t list what was in it (detergents is not an acceptable ingredient to me because it doesn’t say what the detergent is).
+I went on a rampage, tossing everything with funky chemicals in it or anything that didn’t list what was in it (detergents are not an acceptable ingredient to me because it doesn’t say what the detergent is).
 All of my cleaning supplies and personal care supplies were overhauled for healthy alternatives.